Ph.D. Letter of Intent

 I’m writing to apply for the [DISCIPLINE] Ph.D. program at [INSTITUTION].
 I have reached out to [SUPERVISOR] as my proposed supervisor.
 Their work and publications on [AREA OF RESEARCH] have greatly inspired my studies, and I believe they are the perfect person to supervise my dissertation.

 If accepted, my objective is to conduct research on [AREA OF RESEARCH], an area of great importance due to [RESEARCH SIGNIFICANCE].
 My research methods include [METHODOLOGY], and I have a strong background in [EXPERIENCE].
-I am confident that my previous studies and research would benefit the [INSTITUTION] [DISCIPLINE] program, providing new and valuable insights to the field.
+I am confident that my previous studies and research would benefit the [INSTITUTION] [DISCIPLINE] program, providing new and valuable insights into the field.

 I hold a [DEGREE] from [INSTITUTION] and have had the fortune of achieving [QUALIFICATIONS/ACCOMPLISHMENTS].
 I have worked in [WORK EXPERIENCE] since [DATE] and volunteered for [YEARS] years with the [ORGANIZATION].